SJSUFall2019-CMPE272/SarcasmDetect/README.md

 But there is a missing link.
 Sarcasm Detection for business use case is that link.
 We intend to provide a way for businesses to use our tool to help them understand if the media sentiment they see from other tools is actually the sentiment the users/media is expressing or if its sarcasm.
 We intend to use a Kaggle dataset of news headlines (https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection) and also try to use small sized posts from media platforms and apply similar logic to understand posts behind a 'trending' topic on a social media platform.

+> Our main goal is to get a working prototype with the Kaggle dataset.
+The Kaggle dataset's point, according to the dataset description, was to circumvent the noise in Twitter data.
+We will move to social media data once we can have satisfying outcome from Kaggle.

 # Architecture Diagram